GSA/accessibility-for-teams/README.md

 This site uses custom USWDS theme settings in `_src/assets/uswds-theme`.
 Use this if you want to include or remove utilities or update utility settings.

-1. Compile usds.css `gulp uswds-build-sass`
+1. Compile uswds.css `gulp uswds-build-sass`
 2. Run jekyll `bundle exec jekyll serve`

-#### Only update the USDS.css without getting new functions and tokens for use in usds.gov project files
+#### Only update the USWDS.css without getting new functions and tokens for use in project files

 Use this to patch any display bugs through updates to USWDS.

 1. Install the package `npm install --save-dev *new-USWDS-version-number*`
-2. Compile usds.css `gulp uswds-build-sass`
+2. Compile uswds.css `gulp uswds-build-sass`
 3. Run jekyll `bundle exec jekyll serve`

-#### Update USDS and get new functions and tokens for use in usds.gov project files
+#### Update USWDS and get new functions and tokens for use in project files

 This will will update some of the scss files in `_src/assets/uswds-sass`, but will not overwrite any of your files in `_src/assets/uswds-theme`.

 1. Install the package `npm install --save-dev *new-USWDS-version-number*`
 2. Run `gulp update`
-3. Compile usds.css `gulp uswds-build-sass`
+3. Compile uswds.css `gulp uswds-build-sass`
 4. Run Jekyll `bundle exec jekyll serve`.

 ## Contributing